-- 1. The technical review of applications verifies: - a) That the Applicant Organization has the correct legal status (public entity or nonprofit, taxexempt, Florida Corporation). - b) That for site-specific projects, the Applicant Organization, if not the owner, has the permission of the Property Owner to conduct the proposed Project on the owner's property and the owner is in concurrence with the application. - c) That the proposed Project is consistent with selected project type and the purpose of the Small Matching grant program. - d) That the Project Budget does not include non-allowable expenses. - e) That appropriate matching funds ratio has been identified and documentation has been provided. - f) All supporting documentation has been provided. - 2.
+- with the Clerk of Court for ten (10) years for Development and twenty (20) for Acquisition prior to release of funds. - ii.
+For Development projects involving improvements to properties other than Real Property (e.g., an aircraft, locomotive, trolley, or marine vessel) and for Museum Exhibit projects, the Grantee (and the Property Owner, if not the Grantee) must execute and notarize a Preservation Agreement prior to release of funds.
+The Preservation Agreement shall require the Grantee and the Property Owner(s) to maintain the improvements or exhibit for a period of ten (10) years for Development projects and five (5) years for Museum Exhibit projects. - c) That the proposed Project is consistent with selected project type and the purpose of the Special Category grant program. - d) That the Project Budget does not include non-allowable expenses. - e) That appropriate matching funds ratio has been identified and documentation has been provided. - f) All supporting documentation has been provided. - 2.
 Only documents that are provided in response to requests for clarification from staff will be considered after the application deadline.
 If necessary, a request for clarification will be sent with a certain response deadline.
 Such requests will be made in writing to the Applicant Organization via the DOS grants online system using the contact information provided in the application.
 These requests are not for additional information, but to clarify the information already submitted in the application.
-Responses received after the established deadline will not be accepted and the application will be presented to the Review Panel by Division staff as submitted, along with staff recommendations on how to address the outstanding issues.
+Responses received after the established deadline will not be accepted and the application will be presented to the Florida Historical Commission by Division staff as submitted, along with staff recommendations on how to address the outstanding issues.
 Clarifications will become an official part of the application.

-C. Information Provided to the Review Panel
+C. Information Provided to the Florida Historical Commission

-1. The Division shall make available online electronic copies of the eligible applications (along with their support materials) to the Review Panel in sufficient time for its members to review all applications prior to the public meeting for the purpose of considering the applications for funding.
-Ineligible applications will not be reviewed by the Review Panel or discussed at the public meeting.

-- 2. The Division shall also make available to the Review Panel a staff content review report on each eligible application that provides an assessment of the information provided in the grant application.
+- 1. The Division shall make available online electronic copies of the eligible applications (along with their support materials) to the Florida Historical Commission in sufficient time for its members to review all applications prior to the Florida Historical Commission convening a public meeting for the purpose of considering the applications for funding.
+Ineligible applications will not be reviewed by the Florida Historical Commission or discussed at the public meeting. - 2.
+The Division shall also make available to the Florida Historical Commission a staff content review report on each eligible application that provides an assessment of the information provided in the grant application.
 The staff content review report will include: - a) A synopsis of the proposed Scope of Work; - b) An assessment of compliance of the proposed project with any applicable Preservation Standards; - c) An assessment of the proposed Scope of Work and its appropriatness in regards to the resource, personnel, and timeframe; - d) An assessment of the proposed estimated budget including eligibility of claimed match contributions, with recommendations for any grant funding level adjustments that may be justified by the findings of the staff technical review.
-Examples of the need for such adjustment would be a recommendation to delete work related to non-allowable expenses, work not consistent with any applicable Preservation Standards or to reduce the grant award in an amount commensurate with inadequately documented or non-allowable match contributions; and - e) Other information regarding the Applicant Organization and its compliance with previous Division grants, if relevant.
+Examples of the need for such adjustment would be a recommendation to delete work related to non-allowable expenses, work not consistent with the applicable Preservation Standards or to reduce the grant award in an amount commensurate with inadequately documented or non-allowable match contributions; and e) Other information regarding the Applicant Organization and its compliance with previous Division grants, if relevant.

-D. Panel Review
+D. Florida Historical Commission Review of Applications